huynhkhuanit/huynhkhuanit/README.md

 - 🌐 I have experience in web development using modern frameworks and libraries.
 - 📱 I enjoy working on mobile applications and have developed apps for both iOS and Android.
 - 💡 I'm always eager to learn and improve my skills.
+- 🎓 I am a 3rd year student at Hung Vuong University, Ho Chi Minh City.
-- 🎓 I hold a degree in Computer Science and have completed several online courses in various programming languages and technologies.
+- ✔️ I have completed web development courses at **F8**.

 ## 🛠️ Technologies & Tools